Mistylo/Eclipse-Villas-Hotel-Booking-System-Client/README.md

 ---

 ## Credits
-This project is based on the open-source [Hotel Booking System](https://github.com/dailycodework/lakeSide-hotel-demo-client) created by **dailycodework**.
+The idea for this project is inspired by the open-source [Hotel Booking System](https://github.com/dailycodework/lakeSide-hotel-demo-client) created by **dailycodework**.
 Special thanks to the original creator for providing a strong foundation.

 ---